 Seed or Weed: The Evolution of Chicago’s Bloomingdale Trail (Belt Magazine: September 22, 2014)

 On seeds, weeds, gentrification, place, and memory.
 Originally written and performed for Theater Oobleck‘s June 2014 residency at the Hideout.
-Forthcoming in the anthology “Voices from the Rust Belt,” February 2018 (Picador).
+Reprinted in the anthology “Voices from the Rust Belt,” February 2018 (Picador).

 Knocked Over (The Rumpus: September 2, 2012)

 On accidental pregnancy and miscarriage, This piece is also included in the anthology Get Out of My Crotch (Cherry Bomb Books), published January 22, 2013, the 40th anniversary of Roe v.
 Wade.
 (Related: Fresh Air Fail: What Happens When Personal Writing Draws a Spotlight)

 My Dinner With Charlie (Chicago Reader: February 2, 2001)